There are several risk factors linked to multiple myeloma, including age, genetics, obesity, radiation exposure, and other conditions.

 Studies have shown that Black patients can achieve the same results as other myeloma patients when they receive timely, appropriate care.

 Black people are more likely to develop MGUS, which can lead to multiple myeloma.
 Black myeloma patients also experience more risk factors of the disease, such as anemia, and increased levels of lactate dehydrogenase, which can increase the progress of disease.

 Few cases of multiple myeloma are linked to avoidable risk factors.
-There is no known way for a person to prevent the disease from developing if they have MGUS or solitary plasmacytomas.
+There is

 - bone pain, weakness, or bones breaking easily